Mitch O'Farrell: Elections

-O'Farrell (second from right) during a press conference in 2013.
+O'Farrell (second from left) during a press conference in 2013.

 2013

 In 2013, O'Farrell ran for the City Council seat held by Garcetti, where he faced former Public Works Commissioner and labor activist John Choi.
 The contest between O'Farrell and Choi was noted for being unusually contentious.
-During the campaign, Choi accusing O'Farrell of xenophobia during the contest over a campaign flier that included "a grainy picture of him above the words "not from our community."
+During the campaign, Choi accused O'Farrell of xenophobia during the contest over a campaign flier that included "a grainy picture of him above the words "not from our community."
 O'Farrell responded by saying that "I didn't like it anymore than you did, John" and noted it was from an independent group, but also noted that "[t]he fact is my opponent is new to the district...
 "I am the local candidate."

 During the campaign, he was endorsed by many elected officials including Councilmembers Ed Reyes of the 1st district and Tom LaBonge of the 4th district.
 After a tumultuous campaign, O'Farrell won in the runoff of the election, receiving 53.05% to John Choi's 46.94%.